zhimbura/boolean-expression-simplify/README.md

 ### Classes

-You can use exist classes in  [org.expressions.impl](src/commonMain/kotlin/org/expressions/impl) for create condition and [SimplerBooleanExpression](src/commonMain/kotlin/org/expressions/SimplerBooleanExpression.kt) for doing simle your condition.
+You can use exist classes in  [org.expressions.impl](src/commonMain/kotlin/org/expressions/impl) for create condition and [SimplerBooleanExpression](src/commonMain/kotlin/org/expressions/SimplerBooleanExpression.kt) for doing simple your condition.

 For example with using constructor: